DavidRavnsborg/velocity-limits/README.md

 # Overview

-This is my coding challenge for my KOHO Backend Developer application!
-This is the first app I have ever written in Go.
-Though I found Go to be relatively easy to learn, given its relatively small feature set.
-I also really appreciate working again in a language with static type checking.
+This is a coding challenge I did in the past to learn Go, and thus it is the first app I have written in Go.

 The application loads the requests from the `input.txt` file and outputs the resolved requests to `output-test.txt`.
 If you run `go test`, it also runs generates the file main_test.go tests that the final `output-test.txt` and `output.txt` files match.